mountetna/janus/README.md

 ### Some notes about setting up.

-You are going to need a `config.yml` file which will contain your app secrets and it should look like so...
+You are going to need a `config.yml` file which will contain your app secrets and it should look something like so...

 `./config.yml`